 Will Riley and Jonathan Waghorn are the co-managers of the Fund since inception and are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.
 Mr. Riley has been associated with the Investment Adviser since 2007, and Mr. Waghorn has been associated with the Investment Adviser since 2013.
-Dustin Lewellyn, Ernesto Tong and Christine Johanson are the portfolio managers of the Sub-adviser responsible for the Fund.
-Mr. Lewellyn has been with Penserra since 2012, Mr. Tong since 2015 and Ms. Johanson since 2023.
+Dustin Lewellyn, Ernesto Tong and Anand Desai are the portfolio managers of the Sub-adviser responsible for the Fund.
+Mr. Lewellyn has been with Penserra since 2012, and Messrs.
+Tong and Desai have been with Penserra since 2015.
 Together, these individuals are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.